realpython/python-guide/docs/scenarios/speed.rst

 What is the difference?
 In the upper Cython version you can see the declaration of the variable types  and the integer array in a similar way like in standard C. For example `cdef int n,k,i` in line 3.
 This additional type declaration (e.g. integer) allows the Cython compiler to generate more efficient C code from the second code.
-While standard Python code is saved in `*.py` files, Cython code is saved in `*.pyx` files.
+While standard Python code is saved in :file:`*.py` files, Cython code is saved in :file:`*.pyx` files.

 And what is with the speed?
 So lets try it!